embedthis/ioto/apps/http/README.md

 # Http (Server) App

-The Http app is a simple, local, browser app to test the Ioto web server without any cloud-based services..
+The Http app is a simple, local, browser app to test the Ioto web server without any cloud-based services.

 ## Building